iamvikshan/Custom-Rom-Builder-For-Samsung-Galaxy-A11-M11/README.md

 like this LineageOS_19.1_SDM439_ARM32_Gapps

 <br>4.
 Download & Extract the zip file<br>
-<br>⚬ cause the script is designed to compress the real flashable rom inside the one the user named it<br>
+<br>⚬ cause the script is designed to compress the real flashable rom inside the one the user named it
 in the workflow page.

 # ⚬Telegram